euyemura/myNotes/rails-tutorial/chapter-3-static-pages.md

 See here, the 'arguments' in this command will be the methods that are created in this controller, or we can call them the actions.

+We have a controller, which is a class, and that controller of course has many methods, those methods correspond to what the router directs you to.

 Then we push this, and remember, when we are pushing a branch.

 `git push origin static-pages`